Sector Momentum in Canada: +12.66% Annual Excess vs TSX, the Dataset's Hidden Outlier (2000-2025)

 Commodity concentration.
 The strategy is effectively a commodity supercycle timing strategy in Canada.
 Basic Materials and Energy dominate the top-two positions.
 Investors taking large concentrated positions in those sectors carry single-commodity risk that diversification doesn't address.

-Currency mismatch.
+Currency exposure.
 Returns are in CAD.
-USD-based investors face additional CAD/USD exchange rate exposure.
-The comparison to SPY (USD) is illustrative.
+The TSX Composite comparison is apples-to-apples for CAD investors.
+USD-based investors face additional CAD/USD exchange rate exposure on top of equity volatility.
 CAD tends to track oil prices, which means currency moves can amplify or dampen returns for USD investors relative to the CAD figures shown.

 Oil price dependency.
 Two of the worst years (2008, 2014) were driven primarily by oil price collapses.
 The strategy has no oil price signal.
 It holds energy momentum positions and then rotates out after the quarterly rebalance shows the sector has lost momentum.
 By then, some of the loss has already occurred.